-It is illegal to sell a precious metal product without a Hallmark and non-precious items are not permitted to have a Hallmark.
-Items with just 925 are not hallmarked as they are missing the other marks.
+It is illegal to sell a precious metal product without a hallmark and non-precious items are not permitted to have a hallmark.
+Items with just 925 are not legally hallmarked as they are missing the other marks.

-Something being sold without a Hallmark is breaking the law and there is a high chance the item may not be made from precious metal.
+Something being sold in the UK without a hallmark is breaking the law and there is a high chance the item may not be made from precious metal.

 Shows the company that made the product.
 Ours is 'SDN'.